jdcohen220/java-api-best-practices/README.md

 Developers can choose to use these functional interfaces in lieu of creating their own, but there are still valid reasons for creating a custom functional interface.
 Examples include wanting a more descriptive name for the interface (for example, `Comparator` is a very expressive name for the function it serves), and wanting to introduce additional functionality (default methods in interfaces, or non-abstract methods in classes).

 ## Conclusion

+This document has covered an array of considerations that all engineers should have in the back of their mind whenever they are writing code that has any public API.
+At a high level, readers should put this refcard down with an appreciation for the importance of considered API design.
+If it wasn't already present, readers should start to sense that there is an art form to API design, and that improving our skills in this area comes about through practice and feedback - from our mentors and from our users.
+As with many art forms, API design succeeds not by seeing how much can be put in, but by seeing how much can be taken out.
+The challenge therefore is minimalism, it is consistency, it is intentionalism, and above all, it is consideration - for API, but more importantly, for the end user of the API.
+We must constantly practice developer empathy to ensure we keep our end users needs sharply in perspective.

+Regardless of whether we are writing API for our own consumption, for others in our organization, or more broadly as part of an open source project or commercial library, taking into consideration the values outlined in this refcard will hopefully help to direct readers to a higher quality and more professional outcome.
+This should not be looked at simply as 'more work', but as a challenge to ourselves, to fixate on the artistic endeavour of making an enjoyable, functional, productive API for our users.